trolund/system-optimering-scheduling/README.md

 Other notes:
-    There has been some issues when running on different environments which has been caused by the code running in several threads, comment out XXX to only run with one thread which should fix the issue
+   For genetic algorithm if it fails with any sort of error: There has been some issues when running on different environments which has been caused by the code running in several threads, comment out line 40 and 76 in simple_genetic_algorithm.cpp to only run with one thread which should fix the issue